 Exploration by the Barrick Alliance is focused on searching for the strike extensions of the Mori vein obscured by post mineralization cover.
-Recent geological mapping of the potential strike extent has identified sinter scree, and mineralized quartz vein boulders and cobbles hosting gold grades up to 79.7 g/t gold.
+Geological mapping of the potential strike extent identified sinter scree, and mineralized quartz vein boulders and cobbles hosting gold grades up to 79.7 g/t gold.
 SMAT geophysics was used to help target within the area of cover at the Akasaka target, and surveying was completed along a 2-kilometre section of the Mori fault.
 The survey highlighted resistivity features which may represent vein targets.
-An initial 1,000-metre 2-hole drill program has been designed to test the Akasaka target.
-Subsequent to the period, drilling commenced in September 2024 and completed in November 2024.
+An initial 1,000-metre 2-hole drill program to test the Akasaka target commenced in September 2024 and was completed in November 2024.